ezelanza/tutorials/Optimized Fraud Detection/Readme.md

 	4. [Outliers](#outliers)
 	5. [Feature Engineering](#fe)

-### This is a summary of publications done on open.intel

 This tutorial provides a use case where a credit card company might benefit from machine learning techniques to predict fraudulent transactions.
 This is the first part of a three-part series.